Move In List: What To Do Next

 Here are some other items to consider to help make the transition into your new home as smooth as possible:

-After Buying A Home:
+After Buying A Home

 • Set up basic utilities.
 Reach out to the local electric company and telephone service providers and set up your power, internet, and cell service.
 Ideally, you'll want to have all of these switched on the day you move in.